najibabounasr/Project_1_Portfolio_Curator-/README.md

         ■ The tradeoff would be that the sooner the customer wants to have his medical bills paid for, the more volatile and risky his portfolio will likely become.
         ■ An effective potential portfolio optimizer would not try and ‘overperform’ with its investments.
 With the current setup, the portfolio's stocks are based on the user's subjective risk assesment, and the 'best possible' portfolio weight allocation.
 Part of the vision of the project would be to
     ○ Advanced functionality, which has ben achieved somehwat is to create different portfolios based on the users initial requests, which at the current moment is related to risk assesment, afterwhich a second round of portfolio optimization takes place.
 To clarify - the application serves to take in user inputs on their needs via comand line inputs, and then does the 'optimization work' based on the users demands.
 An effective portfolio optimizer cannot only do what the user wants, but also force the user to take into consideration the implications of the data-- which is behind much of FinTech's value.
+● Results :
+    ○ 1.
+The analysis has quantified how much more you are expected to pay in medical insurance costs, as you get older.
+    ○ 2.
+Out of 50 of the most highly weighed stocks in the S&P 500, we have ben able to identify and seperate those which stand out in terms of potential returns, stability, and a strong ratio between the two!
+    ○ 3.
+The application has taken in the user input, and levied said input to use by creating dynamic portfolio based on risk assesment - (Will likely be made to be even more dynamic in the future)
+● Plans :
+    ○ 1.
+Implement the portfolio optimizer.

     **Note** : original 'project plan' can be found in the repository as a .pdf.